How to Do Payroll Yourself

 If you’re thinking about hiring employees, you need a plan for payroll.
 But with the added expense of wages and benefits, you might not be too keen on the high price tag that comes with outsourcing payroll.
-Fear not—you can learn how to do payroll yourself.
+Fear not; you can learn how to do payroll yourself.
+Here’s what to gather, the steps to follow, and how to decide between manual payroll, payroll software, or outsourcing.

 What information do you need for payroll?

 When you do your own payroll, you can either do everything manually or use payroll software.
-Regardless of which method you choose, you must start by gathering some information.
+Regardless of which method you choose, you must start by gathering some information to calculate hours worked.

 To run payroll for your employees, you first need information such as: